-BIO 168 Anatomy and Physiology I 3 3 0 4 Prerequisites: Proficiency in Reading (minimum ASSET Reading score of 41 or minimum CPT Reading score of 80 OR a grade of "C" or better in ENG 095 or RED 090)
+BIO 168 Anatomy and Physiology I 3 3 0 4 Prerequisites: Proficiency in Reading - A grade of "C" or

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, nervous, special senses, and endocrine systems.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
 This course may meet the SACS natural science requirement for AGE, AAS, DIP, or CER programs.